Environment and Livelihood

 Specific interventions in Asia and Africa include:

-Bio-intensive Gardening to save the environment and improve nutrition
+Regenerative agriculture approach like Bio-intensive Gardening (BIG) save the environment and improve nutrition

-IIRR first introduced Bio Intensive Gardening (BIG) to the Sisters of Mary School, Inc., Girls’ town near the IIRR global headquarters at the Yen Center in Silang, Cavite, Philippines.
+IIRR first introduced BIG approach to the Sisters of Mary School, Inc., Girls’ town near the IIRR global headquarters at the Yen Center in Silang, Cavite, Philippines.

 By growing food organically and integrating agroforestry practices in farming, students learn environmental protection and climate change adaptation measures.
 These environmentally-friendly measures also ensure the project’s success and sustainability.